elanmed/rg-glob-builder.nvim/README.md

     -- Searching by partial word is the default behavior in rg partial_word = "-nw",
   },
   -- Quote the rg pattern and glob flags in single quotes.
-Defaults to true, except for in -- the `fzf_lua_adapter` auto_quote = true
+Defaults to true. auto_quote = true
 }
 ```